Who is Mr. Sakamoto?

 Experience the power of health and flavor from Sakamoto tea farm in four ways:

-Ultimate experience of Green Tea when you want the very best
+The ultimate experience of Green Tea when you want the very best

 This Gyokuro loose leaf tea is Mr. Sakamoto’s signature product.
 This tea is a full-bodied tea with a lovely umami lingering aftertaste.

-Satisfying Umami from Gyokuro for a lower price–this is your “everyday gyokuro”
+Satisfying Umami from Gyokuro for a lower price–this is your “everyday Gyokuro”

 Karigane tea is made with stems from Gyokuro tea.
 It is known as a “Hidden treasure of the Japanese tea culture.”
 This tea is naturally sweet and buttery with a bright green dew.
 Due to the lower caffeine level in stems, Karigane offers blissful richness, natural sweetness, and calm alertness.

-Superior and rare cultivar, Saemidori, in powder form to savor flavor and health
+The superior and rare cultivar, Saemidori, in powder form to savor flavor and health

 Sakamoto’s Gyokuro in powder form (to get the whole nutrition)